-TELSF specifies that TotalEnergies or the companies controlled by it will not be able to take part in the first stage of this process.
+TELSF specifies that TotalEnergies entities will not be able to take part in the first stage of this process.
 They will be able to participate in the following stages but will not be able to propose a premium when they participate in auctions.